- Speak to a Pro Wedding Consultant

-Also, it is good to mention that a backyard wedding isn’t as cheap as what the “common” perception is.
+It is also good to mention that a backyard wedding isn’t as cheap as the “common” perception.
 As a matter of fact, it can add up quickly and end up being pricey.
 This will depend on a lot of factors.
 If you already have a finished backyard and is ready for gatherings, you will save some cash.
-But if it is not, then there will be a lot of things to consider for it to be “event ready”.
-But not to worry, we will guide you through steps and you can go over your options and what will work best for your circumstance.
+But if it is not, then there will be many things to consider for it to be “event ready.”
+But not to worry, we will guide you through steps, and you can go over your options and what will work best for your circumstance.

-The first major detail that you have to settle when planning a backyard wedding is the space or area that you are working with.
+The first major detail you have to settle when planning a backyard wedding is the space or area you are working with.

 MEASURE – Does your backyard have enough area to hold your guests and have separate zones for the ceremony and reception?
-Will your space allow you to have a sit-down dinner or is it better to have a cocktail wedding?
+Will your space allow for a sit-down dinner, or is it better to have a cocktail wedding?
 What are the areas that need to be cleared?
-Are you considering to hire a landscaper to prepare your lawn? or also have a company lay down a temporary flooring if needed.
+Are you considering hiring a landscaper to prepare your lawn? or have a company lay down a temporary flooring if needed.

-FLOORING — Depending on your theme, it might be helpful to have a flooring to ensure guests can walk easily.
-There are rental floorings that usually comes along with tent rentals, which speaking of, tenting should also be considered.
+FLOORING — Depending on your theme, it might be helpful to have flooring to ensure guests can walk easily.
+There are rental floorings that usually come along with tent rentals, which speaking of, tenting should also be considered.
 More about tents discussed later on.

 PREP AREAS – Besides the space for the main event, you also need to allot a section for your vendors to set-up, such as a food prep area.

-POWER – As you would be needing more power supply for your event (lights, sound system, etc.) you may need to rent a generator to carry the extra electricity load that you will need.
-SIDE NOTE: If you are doing a fall wedding in your backyard, you will need outdoor heaters and you will definitely need specific power requirements for that!
+POWER – As you need more power supply for your event (lights, sound system, etc.), you may need to rent a generator to carry the extra electricity load you will need.
+SIDE NOTE: If you are doing a fall wedding in your backyard, you will need outdoor heaters, and you will definitely need specific power requirements for that!

 WASHROOM/S – Do you have enough facilities to keep your guests comfortable?
-Check if there is a need to rent portable potties (there are upscale ones) or if your guest room is nearby, you can also make use of that.
-You can add personal touches to the comfort rooms such as placing breath mints, sanitizers, or proper hand-washing reminders (very timely!).
+Check if there is a need to rent portable potties (there are upscale ones) or if your guest room is nearby; you can also use that.
+You can add personal touches to the comfort rooms, such as placing breath mints, sanitizers, or proper hand-washing reminders (very timely!).

-WASHROOM TIPS: get automatic sanitizer misters that sprays the space/washroom.
-Also stock a lot of disinfectant and sanitizers.
-A working sink is very important as hand washing is still the best defense from viruses!
+WASHROOM TIPS: get automatic sanitizer misters that spray the space/washroom.
+Also, stock a lot of disinfectants and sanitizers.
+A working sink is essential as hand washing is still the best defense from viruses!

 Before you set anything in stone and make deposits for suppliers, make sure that you have the required permits in order.
-There may be prior inspections (e.g. fires safety, electrical, etc.) needed and health protocols to meet before throwing a celebration in your backyard.
+There may be prior inspections (e.g., fire safety, electrical, etc.) needed and health protocols to meet before throwing a celebration in your backyard.

-It is also a good idea that you notify your neighbors about you planning a backyard wedding well in advance.
+It is also a good idea to notify your neighbors about planning a backyard wedding well in advance.

-Remember that if you are serving alcohol, you might want to consider having a coverage, like a wedding/event insurance to give you extra peace of mind.
+Remember that you might want to consider having coverage, like wedding/event insurance, to give you extra peace of mind if you are serving alcohol.

 Speaking of neighbors, the timeline of your backyard wedding is also something to plan for.
-You don’t want to draw ire from the people next door because your party lasted up to the wee hours.
+You don’t want to be a nuisance to the people next door because your party lasted up to the wee hours.

 Ceremony/Reception Chairs + Linens